budhathum8/usabank-project/README.md

 1. This REDME file provides information about the project and how to use the code.
 2. data/README.md provides data dictionary for the data used in the project.
-3. src/myusabank.ipynb provide data importing, cleaning, analysis and foreasting on the myusabank.
+3. src/01_Data_Cleaning_myusabank.ipynb provide raw data importing, cleaning on the myusabank.
-4. src/S&P500(SPX).ipynb provide data importing, cleaning on the S&P500(SPX).
+4. src/02_Data_Cleaning_S&P500(SPX).ipynb provide raw data importing, cleaning on the S&P500(SPX).
-5. src/Mergr_myusabank_S&P500.ipynb provide data  analysis and foreasting on the Project.
+5. src/03_Mergr_myusabank_S&P500.ipynb provide clean data analysis and foreasting on the Project.
+6. src/04_Data_forecasting.ipynb provide data foreasting on the Project.
+7. src/05_Data Analysis.ipynb provide  data analysis  on the Project.

 ## Project Layout